top of page

 50 Let Pobedy

 The 50 Let Pobedy (meaning "50 Years of Victory"), launched earlier than both Arktika and Sibir, remains one of the most renowned nuclear icebreakers within Russia's fleet.
-It holds a distinct place due to its impressive specifications and historical significance.
+Shet holds a distinct place due to her impressive specifications and historical significance.

 Notable features of the 50 Let Pobedy include:

 The ship is powered by two OK-900A nuclear reactors, which deliver robust propulsion capabilities.
-The 50 Let Pobedy has undertaken numerous missions that highlight its versatility.
-It has escorted commercial vessels through perilous icy routes and played a vital role in scientific explorations.
-Additionally, it has gained recognition for completing several expeditions to the North Pole, showcasing its endurance and reliability.
+The 50 Let Pobedy has undertaken numerous missions that highlight her versatility.
+She has escorted commercial vessels through perilous icy routes and played a vital role in scientific explorations.
+Additionally, she has gained recognition for completing several expeditions to the North Pole, showcasing her endurance and reliability.

 Icebreaker Classes: Diversity within Russia’s Fleet